Aimar Sher: Spezia

 On 19 August 2021, Sher transferred to Spezia in the Serie A, for a reported fee of around €1,5 million, signing a five-year contract.
 On 3 October, he made his competitive debut for the club in a 0–4 home loss against Hellas Verona.

 Loan to Groningen

 On 17 January 2023, Sher was loaned by FC Groningen in the Netherlands.

+Release by Spezia

+On 1 September 2023, his contract with Spezia was terminated by mutual consent.

 International career

 Sher scored in his debut for the Swedish U17 national team in a 1–2 friendly loss against Denmark on 18 April 2018.

 On 7 September 2021, Sher made his debut for the Swedish U21 national team, coming on as a substitute in a 1–1 away draw against Bosnia and Herzegovina, in the qualification to the 2023 UEFA European Under-21 Championship.

+On 24 February 2025, Sher's request to switch allegiance to Iraq was approved by FIFA.

 Personal life

 His first name is an homage to the Argentinian former football player Pablo Aimar.